-Transcriptional activities of four constitutive promoters in primary cMSCs and Hep3B cells.
+Transcriptional activities of four constitutive promoters in primary cMSCs and Hep3B cells

-Next, we evaluated whether the SFFV promoter used was the optimal promoter for lentiviral transduction of primary cMSCs.
-We generated lentiviral vectors that were isogenic other than being driven by different constitutive promoters and compared these with the original vector driven by the SFFV promoter (Figure 3a).
-Two of the three were virus-derived constitutive promoters (CMV, SV40); the third was a mammalian constitutive promoter (EF-1 α).
+Next, we evaluated if the SFFV promoter used was the optimal promoter for lentiviral transduction of primary cMSCs.
+We generated lentiviral vectors isogenic other than being driven by different constitutive promoters and compared them to the original vector driven by the SFFV promoter (Fig. 3a).
+Two of the three were virus-derived constitutive promoters (CMV, SV40); the third was a mammalian constitutive promoter (EF- $1\alpha$ ).
 All four are commonly used to express exogenous genes in mammalian cells.
-It was important to establish whether the amount of C-peptide produced by transduced cMSCs was comparable with the amount produced by naturally glucose sensing cells such as hepatocytes; thus, the hepatocyte cell line, Hep3B was chosen for comparison.
-To compare the transcriptional activities of the four constitutive promoters, primary cMSCs and Hep3B cells were transduced at a MOI of 10.
-The percentage of cells expressing GFP and the concentration of C-peptide in the medium of the transduced cells was quantified 72 h post transduction using flow cytometry and ELISA, respectively.
-The SFFV promoter proved to be the strongest driver for insulin and GFP gene transcription in primary cMSCs (Figure 3b).
+It was important to establish whether the amount of C-peptide produced by transduced cMSCs was comparable to the amount produced by naturally glucose sensing cells such as hepatocytes; thus the hepatocyte cell line, Hep3B was chosen for comparison.
+To compare the transcriptional activities of the four constitutive promoters, primary cMSCs and Hep3B cells were transduced at an MOI of 10.
+The percentage of cells expressing GFP and the concentration of Cpeptide in the medium of the transduced cells was quantified 72 hours post transduction using flow cytometry and ELISA, respectively.
+The SFFV promoter proved to be the strongest driver for insulin and GFP gene transcription in primary cMSCs (Fig. 3b).
 The SFFV promotor was also the only promotor to evoke a statistically significant increase in C-peptide secretion.
-The amount of GFP detected was similar using the four constitutive promoters in both the cMSCs and the Hep3B cells, although there was a large difference in the amount of C-peptide detected in the medium (Figure 3c).
-This may be a result of the difference in stability between the two proteins (the half-lives of GFP and C-peptide are 24 h and 20-30 min, respectively).^{33,34} Therefore, the difference in the percentage of cells expressing GFP between the difference promoters may be masked by the relative stability of expressed GFP protein.
-Nevertheless, the SFFV promoter within the lentiviral vector conferred the strongest transcriptional activity in cMSCs at 72 h post transduction.
+The amount of GFP detected was similar using the four constitutive promoters in both the cMSCs and the Hep3B cells, yet there was a large difference in the amount of C-peptide detected in the medium (Fig. 3c).
+This may be due to the difference in stability between the two proteins (the half-lives of GFP and C-peptide are 24 hours and 20-30 minutes, respectively) [30, 34].
+Therefore, the difference in the percentage of cells expressing GFP between the different promoters may be masked by relative stability of expressed GFP protein.
+Nevertheless, the SFFV promoter within the lentiviral vector conferred the strongest transcriptional activity in cMSCs at 72 hours post transduction.

-3.3 | Optimisation of lentiviral vector mediated insulin expression by cMSCs
+Optimisation of lentiviral vector mediated insulin expression by cMSCs

 To further optimise insulin gene expression in cMSCs, lentiviral vectors encoding a Kozak consensus sequence (GCCGCCACC) directly upstream of the insulin gene transcription start site were generated.
-Kozak consensus sequences play an important role in initiation of protein translation.35 Figure 4b shows that the addition of the Kozak consensus sequence produces a statistically significant (p < 0.0001) increase in the amount of C-peptide secreted by the transduced cMSCs.
-In addition, the percentage of cells expressing GFP was higher when cMSCs were transduced with a Kozak sequence containing viral
+Kozak consensus sequences play an important role in initiation of protein translation [35].
+Fig. 4b shows that addition of the Kozak consensus sequence produces a statistically significant (P< 0.0001) increase in the amount of C-peptide secreted by the transduced cMSCs.
+In addition, the percentage of cells expressing GFP was higher when cMSCs were transduced with a Kozak sequence containing viral vector although this difference was not statistical significant (Fig. 4b).